Butchered at Birth: Artwork

-Butchered's infamous album artwork is a watercolor painting depicting "evil zombie doctors pulling a dead baby as it comes out of a dead woman," according to Greg Pratt of Exclaim.
+Butchered at Births infamous album artwork is a watercolor painting depicting "evil zombie doctors pulling a dead baby as it comes out of a dead woman," according to Greg Pratt of Exclaim.
 Joe Divita of Loudwire stated that "it appears they have committed [this act] many times before, as indicated by the strung up infants behind them."
 The image was created by longtime collaborator Vince Locke and is frequently identified as one of the most gruesome album covers of all time.
 Metal Blade Records president Brian Slagel called it one of the greatest album covers he has ever seen.
 Former vocalist Chris Barnes claims his jaw "dropped to the floor" upon first sight of the album's artwork, and believes it to be "the ultimate death metal album cover."
-Current vocalist George Fisher recalls "I saw that cover and was like, 'oh my -- damn.
+Current vocalist George Fisher recalled his first time seeing the artwork: "I saw that cover and was like, 'oh my -- damn.
 That has got to piss some people off.' [...]
 It's one thing to have people dying in your [albums], well you start messing with children, and people start getting pissed off."
-Original guitarist Bob Rusay told Decibel in 2008, "When you look at her lying on the table and her arm sliding off her bone, it gets you."
+Original guitarist Bob Rusay told Decibel in 2008 that "when you look at her lying on the table and her arm sliding off her bone, it gets you."